eliotharper/journey-builder-dev-guide/styleguide.md

 ### #box f/o

 A callout box that appears between or after '#Body text fo' sections used for a sidenote.
-Although the manuscript prefixes these with **Note:** copy, this can be replaced with a graphic symbol, for example a pencil or notepad icon.
+Although the manuscript prefixes these with '**Note:**', this can be replaced with a graphic symbol, for example a pencil or notepad icon.
 Optionally, a border is often used around a callout box to indicate separation from body copy.

 > **Note:** when using the Update Contact Data Activity to update a boolean field in a Data Extension, set the `arguments` value to `"1"`for true and `"0"` for false.